 Top stitching can be tricky, but take things slowly, especially when you’re going round the corners, and when you are sewing over the pocket edge bindings, where things get a bit bumpy, and you’ll be fine.

 Step 15: Fold your wallet and press again, then decide where you want to have your press stud/snap fastener.
 I have sewn one in the middle, about 3/4″ down from the edge.
 Sew the press stud on firmly, making sure the top and bottom meet properly!

 Now fill with business cards, fold, and admire!

-I hope you like this tutorial – do please feel free to share it, and use it for whatever purpose (including for sale if you want to).
-If you do make one of these and would like to share a photo, then pop round to the Very Berry Makes group on Flickr and upload it there.
-I’d love to see other people’s versions.
+I hope you like this tutorial – do please feel free to share it, and use it for whatever purpose (including for sale if you want to – but please do give me credit for the pattern).